Skip to content

 Introdans in the Eubebius

 If you want a large cast of dancers, you have to go to the Eusebius, a church in Arnhem.
 For many people, Roman Catholic churches are just cultural buildings where you can light a candle for a fee.
-Because of church emptying, church buildings now form even more of a cultural function, including for dance.
-Choreographers usually show reverence for the church (dance itself is almost religiously practised), see for example recent work by Kenzo Kusuda, and Dutch choreographer Regina van Berkel put in this 'sacred' space under the title sustained resonance a dance installation for as many as 33 dancers from Introdans, accompanied by live music from the Van Dingstee quartet.
+Because of church emptying, church buildings now serve even more of a cultural function, including for dance.
+Choreographers usually show reverence for the church (dance itself is almost religiously practised), see for instance recent work by Kenzo Kusuda, and Dutch choreographer Regina van Berkel put in this 'sacred' space under the title sustained resonance a dance installation for as many as 33 dancers from Introdans, accompanied by live music from the Van Dingstee quartet.

 More information